For current info please visit detroitmi.gov

 Information on Water & Sewer Upgrades: North Rosedale Park

-As part of its $500 million program to upgrade the city’s aging water and sewer infrastructure, the Detroit Water & Sewerage Department (DWSD) is investing $44.3 million into Cornerstone Village and North Rosedale Park, which follows condition assessments and DWSD’s master plan.
-The funding for the $500 million capital program leverages the funds DWSD receives through its 40-year lease with the Great Lakes Water Authority.
+As part of its Capital Improvement Program to upgrade the city’s aging water and sewer infrastructure, the Detroit Water & Sewerage Department (DWSD) is investing $44.3 million into Cornerstone Village and North Rosedale Park, which followed condition assessments and DWSD’s master plan.
+The funding for the Capital Improvement Program leverages the funds DWSD receives through its 40-year lease with the Great Lakes Water Authority.

 “This is one more way we are investing in our neighborhoods and our residents,” said Mayor Duggan.
 “Not only are we spending more money on infrastructure improvements, our Civil Rights, Inclusion & Opportunity department will be monitoring these projects to ensure the contractors are hiring at least 51% Detroit residents and contributing to our workforce training fund if they are unable to meet that requirement.”

-Through the Executive Order 2016-1, the contractors will have at least 51 percent of the hours worked by Detroit residents on DWSD construction projects.
+Through the Executive Order 2016-1, the contractors were required to have at least 51 percent of the hours worked by Detroit residents on DWSD construction projects.
 The DWSD Capital Improvement Program Management Organization (CIPMO) has designed a contractor outreach program to engage more Detroit-based contractors and partner with them to hire Detroiters for DWSD work.
-The office held its second contractor workshop in January of this year.

 More neighborhoods slated for improvements

-As part of the neighborhood approach, 76 miles of water main and 198 miles of sewer were assessed the last two years by DWSD and its contractors.
+As part of the neighborhood approach, 236 miles of water main and 226 miles of sewer were assessed since 2018 by DWSD and its contractors.

 Additional neighborhood assessments were done by DWSD in Brewster Douglass, Brightmoor, Jefferson Chalmers, Miller Grove, Minock Park, New Center Commons, Piety Hill, Rosedale Park (south), Riverdale and Virginia Park.
 The results of the assessments are being reviewed and designs are underway for the infrastructure that needs rehabilitation.